 Our main results are as follows: A high percentage of respondents in our sample (56 percent) report that they are uncomfortable with debt; thus, this attitude is widespread and can play an important role.
 General debt attitude helps explain individual variation in debt levels, even after accounting for a rich set of observable characteristics from both survey and registry data.
 Individuals who report being uncomfortable with debt have lower debt-to-income ratios.
 On average, the difference in debt-to-income correlated with being uncomfortable with debt is about one half of annual disposable income.
-General debt attitude also helps explain individual variation in debt build-up and consumption in the period 2004-2007.
-Individuals who report being uncomfortable with debt consume less than other individuals.
+Importantly, general debt attitude also helps explain individual variation in debt build-up and spending in the period 2004-2007.
+Individuals who report being uncomfortable with debt spend less than other individuals.
 As further evidence of the importance of this attitude, we found there is a strong correlation between respondents' and parents' attitudes toward debt, suggesting a cultural component to debt attitude that is transmitted along family lines.
 The correlation is stronger for respondents that report discussing personal finances with their parents.

 We also find that foreign-born respondents are considerably more likely to be uncomfortable with debt, controlling for socioeconomic variables.
 This lends further support to the view that there is a cultural component to debt attitude (see also Haliassos et al., 2017).
 Our analysis is not intended to be a rejection of the standard theory of consumption and saving but, rather, an extension.
-Allowing for preference heterogeneity (Gomes and Michaelides, 2005; Vestman, 2018) or varying levels of financial literacy (Lusardi, Michaud and Mitchell, 2017) gives rise to richer patterns of saving and borrowing than can be explained by the standard life-cycle model alone.
+Allowing for preference heterogeneity (Gomes and Michaelides, 2005; Vestman, 2019) or varying levels of financial literacy (Lusardi, Michaud and Mitchell, 2017) gives rise to richer patterns of saving and borrowing than can be explained by the standard life-cycle model alone.
 Our results suggest that debt attitudes, in addition to reasons that include liquidity constraints and impatience, may help to explain why households do not always smooth consumption over the life cycle.
+Debt attitudes may also help explain why some households pay a premium for more expensive, but less salient, forms of debt (Almenberg and Karapetyan, 2013).